Lindstromer/docs/manual/properties/date.rst

 .. attribute:: type: date

 The date property has a picker build in using `Pikaday <http://dbushell.github.io/Pikaday/>`_.
-The format is YYYY-MM-DD in WordPress admin, this can’t be change for now.

 Settings
 -----------